Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 2

 Nuggets Performance Insights

-- With 115.8 points per game on offense, Denver is 12th in the NBA.
-At the other end of the court, it cedes 112.5 points per contest, which ranks eighth in the league.

-- With 28.9 assists per game, the Nuggets rank second-best in the league in the category.

-- The Nuggets rank fourth-best in the NBA with a three-point shooting percentage of 37.9%.
-They rank 18th in the league by draining 11.8 treys per contest.
+- With a 37.9% three-point percentage this season, the Nuggets are fourth-best in the NBA.
+They rank 18th in the league by sinking 11.8 three-pointers per contest.

 Lakers Performance Insights

-- With 10.8 made 3-pointers per game and shooting 34.6% from downtown, the Lakers are 24th and 24th in the league, respectively, in those categories.
+- At 10.8 made 3-pointers per game and shooting 34.6% from downtown, the Lakers are 24th and 24th in the NBA, respectively, in those categories.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.